rafaprates/async-programming-aws-localstack/README.md

 ## Testing the Application
-1) Issue an HTTP post request to the application using the following command:
+1) Execute the following script to create requests to the application:
 ```
-curl -X POST -H "Content-Type: application/json" -d '{"nome": "João da Silva", "cpf": "12345678900", "cep": "12345678"}' http://localhost:8080/api/v1/contratacoes
+# Makes HTTP requests to the application with random interval of time
+./requester.sh
 ```
+2) Check the metrics of the application [here](http://localhost:3000/d/dbb06941-1f11-4501-b8ba-2714fcc88037/home?orgId=1&refresh=15s&from=now-15m&to=now)
-2) Observe the logs of the application to see the messages being processed asynchronously and eventually cached.
+3) Observe the logs of the application to see the messages being processed asynchronously and eventually cached.
-3) You can also check the database at http://localhost:8080/h2-console.
+4) You can also check the database at http://localhost:8080/h2-console.
 The username is "sa" and the password is blank.